-OL-8235-01 3-1
+OL-8235-03 3-1

-- > p3inst --install -f dhcpsnif.pqi - Step 2 Edit the configuration files of the SCE-Sniffer DHCP LEG.
-The SCE-Sniffer DHCP LEG includes 2 configuration files under <sm-inst-dir>/sm/server/root/config: - a) dhcpsnif.cfg configures general attributes of the LEG - b) dhcp pkg.cfg configures rules for package assignment
+- Step 2 Edit the configuration files of the SCE-Sniffer DHCP LEG.
+The SCE-Sniffer DHCP LEG includes two configuration files under <sm-inst-dir>/sm/server/root/config: - a) dhcpsnif.cfg-Configures general attributes of the LEG - b) dhcp\pkg.cfg-Configures rules for package assignment

-Note: It is recommended to familiarize yourself with these files immediately after the first installation and edit them according to your specific needs.
+It is recommended to familiarize yourself with these files immediately after the first installation and edit them according to your specific needs.
 See Configuring the SCE-Sniffer DHCP LEG (on page 4-1) for more information.